dbxone/dbxchain/docs/Scripting-websockets-easy.md

 The dbxchain developer community use different ways to interact with the core api mainly by the use of the websocket.

-Some of this methods are curl, pybitshares, wscat and many others.
+Some of this methods are curl, pydbxchain, wscat and many others.

 The most used tool is wscat, this is a great tool but it is not scriptable.
 I found myself pasting the same commands like login and subscribe to database, crypto and other apis over and over again.